Charles Wilson (missionary): Early life

 Missionary calling.
-Second Voyage of the Duff
+Second voyage of the Duff

 When the Directors of the London Missionary Society were seeking agents for the second voyage of the Duff, Wilson offered his services for the South Sea Mission.
 His application was accepted.
 He was among the missionaries who embarked on December 19, 1798, aboard the Duff, commanded by Captain Thomas Robson and bound for the South Sea Islands.
 However, the ship would never reach its destination.

 The Duff was captured off Cape Frio on February 19, 1799.
 As the ship approached Rio de Janeiro, it was seized by the French privateer Le Grand Buonaparte, commanded by Captain A. Carbonelle.
 The men were transferred to the Buonaparte, while their wives, children, and the surgeon remained on the Duff, which was now under captain Rivière.
 Having in less than a fortnight taken three other prizes, all of them Portuguese brigs, captain Carbonelle decided to sail for Montevideo in the Rio de la Plata.
-The Buonaparte reached it's destination on March 12, 1799.
+The Buonaparte reached its destination on March 12, 1799.
 On their arrival, the missionaries had the happiness to learn that the Duff had reached Montevideo several days before them.
 A Spanish officer told Captain Carbonelle that the governor had prohibited him from selling his prizes or disembarking his prisoners.
 He added that a specific departure time would be allowed, after which he must leave the port with everything in his possession.
 While in South America, the missionaries were not held as prisoners of war and were allowed to move freely without threat or restriction.
 As of March 30, they were all settled comfortably in one house.
 Captain Carbonelle and his officers not only continued to show them great kindness, but even the Spaniards, for the most part, treated them with the highest courtesy.